The Iron Giant (soundtrack): Deluxe edition

-The deluxe edition of the album consisted 37 tracks, including the tracks from the first release, extended cues featured in the film and pre-recorded cues that were not included in the album.
+The deluxe edition of the album consisted of 37 tracks, including the tracks from the first release, extended cues featured in the film and pre-recorded cues that were not included in the album.
 Varèse Sarabande released the album on March 11, 2022.
 In that May, a vinyl edition of the soundtrack was officially announced by Mondo, and the album was released into a two-disc set on July 22.